MalikHarrisAhm/Systematic_Review_Agent/README.md

    - The tool runs in your web browser, so no technical setup is required if you use the hosted version

 2. **Using the Tool**
-   - Enter your research question or topic
+   - Choose how to search for papers:
+     * **Manual Search**: Enter your PubMed search query using PubMed's advanced search syntax
+     * **AI-Generated Search**: Describe your research topic in plain language, and our AI will generate appropriate search terms
-   - The tool will automatically search relevant databases for papers
+   - The tool will search PubMed and retrieve relevant papers
    - It will analyze and categorize papers based on your criteria
    - You can review and adjust the AI's decisions
    - Export your results for further analysis